VisweshwarRamPK/AnsRepository/JSON and XML Parsing.md

 }

 ```
-Example of XML to JSON Parsing:
+Implementation of XML to JSON Parsing:
 ```java

 @PostMapping("/convert/xml")